mdabydeen/mobile_web/README.md

 This repository contains the final project for <a href="http://sheridancollege.ca/Programs%20and%20Courses/Full-Time%20Programs/Programs%20A-Z%20Index/Computer%20Systems%20Technology%20-%20Software%20Development%20and%20Network%20Engineering%20Co-op.aspx" target="_blank">SYST 35288 : Mobile Web Based Application Development</a> course which is part of the <a href="http://sheridancollege.ca/Programs%20and%20Courses/Full-Time%20Programs/Programs%20A-Z%20Index/Computer%20Systems%20Technology%20-%20Software%20Development%20and%20Network%20Engineering%20Co-op.aspx">Computer Systems Technology: Software Development and
 Network Engineering Coop Program</a>, offered at <a href="http://sheridancollege.ca" target="_blank">Sheridan College Institute of Technology & Advanced Learning</a>.

 This project was done by <a href="http://www.twitter.com/firelinks" target="_blank"> Michael Dabydeen</a> & <a href="http://www.twitter.com/firelinks" target="_blank">Daniel Audino</a>.
-It was submitted on August 9th 2012, graded at 98% and considered the best attempt of the class.
+It was submitted on August 9th 2012, graded at 100% and considered the best attempt of the class.

 Below is a description of the objectives that we set out to achieve.
 Please note that while real data was used in this project, the result was merely fictional and used only for learning purposes.

 ================================
-OECD Data Explorer and Visualizer
+##OECD Data Explorer and Visualizer
 ================================

 This project is a group project intended to exercise a student's skill in major web technologies focused on development of a rich website targeted at smartphones.
 The key deliverables will be: